strongdan/blog/_posts/2017-8-15-Populating-Your-Portfolio.md

 <h3>Open Source Contributions</h3>

+One last item I'd like to add is open source.
 Open source contributions show that you're passionate about something enough to be engaged in a community.
-That can translate into the  tech work environment, where teamwork is often crucial.
-Take the time to participate in open source projects.
+That can translate well in the tech work environment, where teamwork is often crucial.
+Taking the time to participate in open source projects indicates that you have interest and initiative, even if you don't yet have superb technical capabilities.